JeroldGomez/e-commerce-website-optimization-analysis/README.md

 - Regularly audit the dataset to identify and rectify missing or inaccurate age data.

 #### b.
 Investigating Data Anomalies:
 Investigate and rectify anomalies such as $0 total sales for users not logged in.
-Strategies may include:

 - Conducting a thorough review of the data collection process to identify any technical issues affecting the recording of sales for non-logged-in users.
 - Implementing tracking mechanisms to ensure accurate recording of user interactions, even for those without an account.